Tuesday, 1 November 2022

 Some more resto vehicle sprocket face detail

 Step three is to carefully remove all the square tabs (track teeth spacers) around the inner ring of the sprocket parts B15.
 The fix on the original PMMS site that Terry Ashley recommended instructs you to replace all these cut off tabs back onto the sprocket into their correctly orientated positions. (slightly forward of their original locations on your now left and right-handed sprockets) From experience this really is not necessary.
-Unless you snip everyone off with a perfect radius profile they are not going to re-attach perfectly and in all honesty this detail is difficult to see once the tracks are fitted.
+Unless you snip everyone off with a perfect radius profile they are not going to re-attach perfectly, and in all honesty this detail is difficult to see once the tracks are fitted.
 So, I've never bothered.

 Whether you re-attach the tabs or not is up to you.
-All that is left then is to refit parts B15 & B16 which are now free to rotate inside the sprocket outer face part.
+All that is left then is to refit parts B15 & B16 which are now free to rotate inside the rear of the sprocket outer face part.
 They can now be fixed in place, so the sprocket rollers are visibly offset slightly forward on each side.
 This can be done by eye, but I recommend building up two lengths of track runs (ensuring they are correctly orientated for each side) and then use them to test the fitment ensuring a perfect fitment of track links around the sprocket.

 The image on the right below shows the tabs re-attached